JamesSkemp/words/content/post/random-some-walking-stuff.md

 +++
-title = "Random - \"some walking stuff\"" summary = "A couple of lines, from July 2003.
+title = "Random - \"some walking stuff\"" description = "A couple of lines, from July 2003.
 Not sure if this is original or not, but a search turns up nothing." draft = false comments = true date = "2009-03-19T22:21:00-05:00"